cs01/termpair/README.md

 It should go without saying but this can be extremely dangerous if you use it improperly.

-By using termpair, anyone with the sharable URL can
+By using TermPair, anyone with the sharable URL can:

-- view every keystroke you make (even passwords that appear hidden in the terminal)
+- View every keystroke you make (even passwords that appear hidden in the terminal).
-- view every character output by the terminal
+- View every character output by the terminal.

 If you are in a public location, someone over your shoulder could see this url, or take a picture of it, providing them the ability to view or control your termpair session.

-If you allow other users to control your terminal, they can
+If you allow other users to control your terminal, they can:

-- run any commands
+- Run any commands.
-- view/modify/delete any files
+- View/modify/delete any files.
-- restart or corrupt your computer
+- Restart or corrupt your computer.
-- install a virus
+- Install a virus.
-- etc
+- etc.

 If you run the server locally on the default host, none of this can happen.
 The security implications only apply if you are exposing the port to others.